evenenders/evenenders.github.io/_posts/2016-9-12-fendi-detectives.markdown

 Like many pre-teens I had an all black phase because I felt awkward and black is supposed to be a fashion fix all (or hide all).

-I wore tie-dye t-shirt with a grey cut-off hoodie on a date with my high-school boyfriend.
+I wore a tie-dye t-shirt with a grey cut-off hoodie on a date with my high-school boyfriend.
 He was pretty mortified to be seen with me.
 To be fair I was really into the musical HAIR at that point in time.
 Nirvana and grunge was also popular then so there was nothing to say that tie-dye, cut-offs and the occasional flannel weren’t good looks.

 I’ve mixed and matched patterns, which has prompted others to ask if I am colorblind.
 I still wear bright yellow unapologetically.